The Best Winter Destination in Every State

 Ohio: Hocking Hills

 The Hocking Hills region of Ohio is marked by the natural beauty of its landscape, as seen in the cliffs, waterfalls, caves, and gorges of its namesake state park.
-In winter, Hocking Hills State Park’s ice formations and frozen falls attract outdoor enthusiasts to its annual six-mile Winter Hike, now in its 54th year, on January 19.
-Visitors can also get in on the fun later in the day with the historic town of Logan’s Frozen Festival following the hike.
-Over 30 ice carvings, music, and food round out the day’s activities.
+In winter, Hocking Hills State Park’s ice formations and frozen falls attract outdoor enthusiasts to its annual six-mile Winter Hike, now in its 56th year, on January 14.
 Lake Logan also offers ice-skating and ice fishing.
 If ice isn’t your thing, take the Comfort Food Cruise, offered weekends throughout the winter, featuring stops at 12 different restaurants.

 Although outdoor destinations are plentiful in the Pennsylvania countryside—the Poconos, the Laurel Highlands, and Pennsylvania Dutch Country to name a few—winter is also a great time to visit the City of Brotherly Love.
 The Blue Cross Riverrink Winterfest runs through the season, with ice skating, cozy lodges and warming cabins, and magical lighting overlooking the Delaware River and Benjamin Franklin Bridge.
 Philadelphia’s indoor historic and cultural sights are a welcome respite from the cold—visitors shouldn’t miss Independence Hall, Liberty Bell Center, Franklin Institute, and the Philadelphia Art Museum.
-Chow down on a Philly cheese steak during Center City District Restaurant Week starting January 13; then, see a performance at the recently revamped Met Philadelphia.
 Visit more of the most historic landmarks in every state.

 Rhode Island: Newport